 Under Rule 12D-9.017(3), F.A.C., the Board or the special magistrate shall not consider the ex parte communication unless each of the following three elements is true:

-3. All parties have an opportunity during the hearing to cross-examine, object, or otherwise address the communication.
+- 1. All parties have been notified about the ex parte communication; - 2.
+No party objects to consideration of the communication; and - 3.
+All parties have an opportunity during the hearing to cross-examine, object, or otherwise address the communication.